-The project report (one per team) will be a written document of about 5n-10n pages, where n is the number of people in your team, including whatever graphs and tables are necessary to make your point.
-If you use a two-column format, as in conferences, this is 6-8 pages.
+The project report (one per team) will be a written document of about 5n-8n, where n is the number of people in your group, including whatever graphs and tables are necessary to make your point.
+If you use a two-column format, as in conferences, this is about 4n-6n pages.
 The report is the means by which you communicate the process and results of your project, so it should be clear, coherent, and well written.
 Do not dump out large quantities of data or code or uninterpreted charts.
 Emulate the expositional style of a technical conference paper.